-Cooking for a crowd is not the same as cooking at home.
-You are preparing more food for more people, which may result in an increased risk of food poisoning.
+Cooking for a crowd isn’t the same as cooking for yourself.
+You’re preparing more food for more people, which may increase the risk for food poisoning.
 When cooking and preparing food for your next family reunion, church function or other group gathering, follow these important steps for a safely prepared mega meal everyone can enjoy.

 1. Make a plan

-- If you are preparing the food at the site of an event, make sure you have appropriate appliances available to cook and store the food, as well as ample work space.
+- If you are preparing food at an event site, make sure you have appropriate appliances available to cook and store the food, as well as ample work space.

 - When transporting food, keep hot and cold foods at safe temperatures:

 - Hot food must be kept at or above 140°F and should be wrapped well and placed in an insulated container.
-Food may be held in an oven or on a serving line in heated chafing dishes, or on preheated steam tables, warming trays and/or slow cookers.
+Food may be held in an oven, on a serving line in heated chafing dishes, in warming trays and in slow cookers.
 Just be sure food remains at or above 140°F.

-- Cold food must be kept at or below 40°F and placed in a cooler filled with ice or icepacks.
-Food that will be portioned and served on the serving line should be placed in a shallow container, and embedded inside a deep pan filled partially with ice to keep food cold.
+- Cold food must be kept at or below 40°F and placed in a cooler filled with ice or ice packs.
+Food that will be portioned and served on the serving line should be held in a shallow container and placed inside a deep pan filled partially with ice to keep food cold.
 Drain off water as ice melts and replace ice frequently.

 - Raw meat, poultry, seafood and eggs should be prepared on separate surfaces from ready-to-eat foods like vegetables and bread.
-Never place cooked or ready-to-eat food on the same surface that held raw food.
+Never place cooked or ready-to-eat food on the same surface as raw food.